 The 16in MacBook Pro when it arrives could cost a staggering £3,000/$3,000 according to the Economic Daily News report.

-In an investor note back in 17 February 2019, Apple expert Ming Chi Kuo predicted that Apple will release a 16in MacBook Pro in 2019.
-So, how can we expect it to shape up.
+Apple expert Ming Chi Kuo has been talking about Apple's plans to release a 16in MacBook Pro since February 2019.
+Based on what he has said, how can we expect it to shape up?

 Kuo said that the bigger screen size (16.5in, to be exact) could be made possible by reduced bezels.
 Throughout 2018 Apple was hard at work reducing bezels on its products, including the iPad Pro and MacBook Air, so the suggestion that it might reduce the bezels on the MacBook Pro isn't a surprising one.